Day 14: Ballenas y Piedra

 Photo Credit: Amy Tucker, 2026

-For two weeks, I have been learning to feel small in ways that do not diminish me.
+For two weeks, I have been learning to feel small in ways that leave me whole.
 Small against the stars.
 Small against the sea.
 Small against geologic time.
 But the whale is different.
-The whale is not cosmic distance or abstract deep time.
+The whale is something other than cosmic distance or abstract deep time.
 The whale is right here, breathing the same air I am breathing, made of the same carbon and oxygen and complexity.
 And it is so much larger than me that my body cannot quite process it.

 Fifteen metres long, the guide said.
 Up to forty tonnes.
 These are numbers.
 They mean nothing until you are in a six-metre boat and a whale surfaces close enough that you understand: I am the size of the whale’s eye.
 Maybe smaller.
 The whale could overturn this boat without meaning to, just by surfacing in the wrong place.
 We are here because the whale allows it.
-Because the whale, in its vast mammalian intelligence, has chosen not to see us as a threat.
+Because the whale, in its vast mammalian intelligence, has chosen to regard us as harmless.

 This is different from the stars’ indifference.
-The stars do not choose.
+The stars choose nothing.
 They simply are, and my presence or absence makes no difference to them.
 But the whale is aware.
 The whale has agency.
 The whale sees me (I watched its eye track our boat as it passed) and makes decisions about whether I am worth noticing, worth avoiding, or worth approaching.
-I am in a relationship with the whale, whether I intended to be or not.
-And the whale, by not destroying us, by passing peacefully, by allowing us to witness, is teaching me something about coexistence I did not know I needed to learn.
+I am in a relationship with the whale, whether I intended it or otherwise.
+And the whale, by refraining from destroying us, by passing peacefully, by allowing us to witness, is teaching me something about coexistence I had no idea I needed to learn.

 Sea Lions on the Rocks